javaee/javamail/doc/release/README.txt

 ------------

-Note that the JavaMail API requires the JavaBeans(TM) Activation Framework package to be installed as well.
+Note that the JavaMail API requires the JavaBeans(TM) Activation Framework package to be installed as well if you're using JDK 1.5 or earlier.
 Download the latest version of the JavaBeans Activation Framework from

 	http://java.sun.com/beans/glasgow/jaf.html